Laurent phenomenon for Landau-Ginzburg models of complete intersections in Grassmannians of planes: Discussion

 Another natural problem is the following.

-\begin{problem}[cf.~\cite{DH15}] Prove that the toric varieties whose fan polytopes are Newton polytopes of very weak Landau--Ginzburg models for complete intersections in Grassmannians of planes obtained in the proof of Theorem~\ref{theorem: main} can be smoothed to corresponding complete intersections.
+\begin{problem}[cf.~\cite{DH15}] Prove that the toric varieties whose fan polytopes are Newton polytopes of weak Landau--Ginzburg models for complete intersections in Grassmannians of planes obtained in the proof of Theorem~\ref{theorem: main} can be smoothed to corresponding complete intersections.
 In other words, prove that these models are toric ones.
 If Problem~\ref{problem: all Grassmannians} is solved, prove this for complete intersections in arbitrary Grassmannians or, more generally, partial flag varieties. \end{problem}

 Problem~\ref{problem: all Grassmannians} can be generalized further.
-A lot of interesting examples of higher-dimensional Fano varieties are not complete intersections in Grassmannians or partial flag manifolds but sections of non-decomposable vector bundles such as symmetric or skew powers of tautological vector bundle.
+Many interesting higher-dimensional Fano varieties are not complete intersections in Grassmannians or partial flag manifolds but sections of non-decomposable vector bundles such as symmetric or skew powers of tautological vector bundle, see, for instance,~\cite{Kuz15},~\cite{Kuz16}.

 \begin{question} How to describe their analogs of nef-partitions for Grassmannians or partial flag varieties for smooth Fano varieties that are sections of non-decomposable vector bundles.
 Does the analog of Theorem~\ref{theorem: main} holds for them?
 Can analogs of Problems~\ref{problem: CY} and~\ref{problem:smoothing} be solved for them? \end{question}